 Watch a NASCAR race

 The origin of NASCAR is filled with stories of bootleggers hauling moonshine in their souped-up cars, running from authorities.
 As the need for bootleggers waned, the drivers needed a way to show off their fast cars.
 They eventually began racing each other on local back roads, and then on dirt ovals.
 NASCAR was born.
-According to one of the top Charlotte PR Firms, North Carolina's tradition of auto racing developed in the garages of bootleggers, particularly on the roads between North Wilkesboro and Charlotte.
-Today’s NASCAR doesn’t much resemble the early days of back roads and bootleggers, but today’s whiskey doesn’t much resemble moonshine’s risk of blindness either.
+Historians note North Carolina's tradition of auto racing developed in the garages of bootleggers, particularly on the roads between North Wilkesboro and Charlotte.
+Today’s NASCAR doesn’t much resemble the early days of back roads and bootleggers, but the whiskey doesn’t much resemble moonshine’s risk of blindness either.
 Both are good things.

 Work in the moonlight

 Want to gain a feel for the difficulty of moonshining?
 Those making moonshine had to work in the dark to help them hide from authorities.
 Moonlight was their only guide.
 So you can try doing an outdoor chore only by moonlight.
 (Preferably something that doesn’t involve fast-moving blades or working on a ladder please – safety first, after all.)